veenstra/resque-round-robin/README.md

 A plugin for Resque that implements round-robin behavior for workers.

+resque-dynamic-queues is a pre-requisite, as is Resque 1.19

 The standard behavior for Resque workers is to pull a job off a queue, and continue until the queue is empty.
 Once empty, the worker moves on to the next queue (if available).

-For our situation, which is probably pretty rare in rails deployments, we have multiple customers who submit jobs to resque, and we need to keep the jobs of one customer from starving out other customers.
+For our situation, which is probably pretty rare in rails deployments, we have multiple clients who submit jobs to resque, and we need to keep the jobs of one customer from starving out other customers.

-resque-dynamic-queues is a pre-requisite.
+As we dynamically generate queues per client, the workers also try to avoid working on the same queue at the same time.
+This isn't a hard guarantee since the code that checks and pulls the job is not atomic, but it's good enough for our needs.

 ## Installation